Anadarko backs Occidental's revised bid, pressuring Chevron to respond

 The change of heart came after Occidental increased the proportion of cash in its $76 per share offer to 78 percent cash and 22 percent stock, removing a stock exchange requirement for the approval of Occidental’s shareholders.

+Occidental said in a statement that it looks forward to completing the discussions and “executing our merger agreement with Anadarko to complete this exciting transaction.”

-Reporting by Shanti S Nair in Bengaluru and Gary McWilliams in Houston; Editing by Anil D'Silva and Rosalba O'Brien
+Reporting by Shanti S Nair in Bengaluru and Gary McWilliams in Houston; Editing by Rosalba O'Brien and Cynthia Osterman